Edict of Amboise (1560): Religious policy of Henri II and Francis II

 Under Henri II France's Huguenots had faced considerable persecution.
 Henri had sought to eradicate the nascent movement, with several edicts, notably the edicts of Chateaubriant (1551), Compiegne (1557) and Ecouen (1559).
 The substance of these edicts was the criminalisation of heresy, with the Chambre Ardente set up to burn heretics and special prosecutors sent out into the provinces to oversee this process.
 His reign would however be cut short by a jousting accident, just as he had concluded the Habsburg–Valois Wars with the desire to turn his intention in a more focused manner to the 'problem of heresy.'
-He would be succeeded by his young son Francis II, who was sickly, and his policy was largely set by his two uncles Francis, Duke of Guise and Charles, Cardinal of Lorraine.
+He would be succeeded by his young son Francis II, who was sickly, and his policy was largely set by his two uncles François, Duke of Guise and Charles, Cardinal of Lorraine.

 They initially sought continuity with the previous regime, and from July 1559 to February 1560 would pass four more persecutory edicts, including such provisions as the razing of any house which a Protestant meeting occurred in, and the prosecution of landlords who knowingly had heretics as tenants.
 The final persecutory edict prior to Amboise was that of February 1560, in which the edict noted that while prior edicts had successfully stamped out religious gatherings in the cities, 'seditious' Protestant worship had continued on the estates of the rural nobility, who protected the gatherings under their own legal authority for their land.
 Henceforth prosecutions of such cases were to be handled by the Parlement as opposed to the seigneur.

 Unrest and discontent

 With the death of Henri II and the ascension of such a young king, factions began to arise in opposition to the new regime.
 These coalesced around two main axes, the first religious opposition to the persecution, led by the Protestant clergy.
 This had already reached a flashpoint in 1559 with riots after the trial and execution of Anne du Bourg in Paris, with the Guise doing door to door searches of the city after the revenge killing of President Minard.
-The Guise further alienated elites with their financial and political policies, with their apogee the house of Bourbon and house of Montmorency were eclipsed in opportunity, souring their relations to the court, particularly those of Louis, Prince of Condé.
+The Guise further alienated elites with their financial and political policies, with their apogee the house of Bourbon and house of Montmorency were eclipsed in opportunity, souring their relations to the court, particularly those of Louis I, Prince of Condé.
 Payments to the army were deferred, angering the soldiers, and crown lands not in the possession of the Guise or their clients were resumed, frustrating the former nobles who had held such properties.
 They further created new taxes, and suppressed venal office.